dung204/fu-oj-frontend/README.md

 bun install --frozen-lockfile
 ```

-4. Setup and start the back-end server (follow the README instructions in the back-end starter project).
+4. Setup and start the back-end server (follow the [README instructions](https://github.com/dung204/fu-oj-backend/blob/main/README.md) in the back-end project).

-5. Configure the back-end API URL in the `.env` file, for example:
+5. Create the `.env` file in the root of the project and configure the back-end API URL, for example:

 ```env
 # Change this to your back-end API URL